OLIMEX/ESP32-EVB/SOFTWARE/ETH_PHY_demo/README.md

 Use "make menuconfig" to set the PHY model and the PHY address, and configure the SMI I/O pins (see below).
 These configuration items will vary depending on the hardware configuration you are using.

-The default example configuration is correct for Espressif's Ethernet board with TLK110 PHY.
-Other hardware will require different configuration and/or changes to the example.
+The customize default example configuration is correct for Olimex ESP32 EVB-REV B Ethernet board with LAN8710 PHY.

 ## PHY Address

 The PHY address depends on the hardware and the PHY configuration.
-Consult the documentation/datasheet for the PHY hardware you have.
+Olimex ESP EVB-REV-B use PHY address 0.

+FYI:
-* Default address 31 is correct for Espressif's Ethernet board with TLK110 PHY.
+* Address 31 is correct for Espressif's Ethernet board with TLK110 PHY.
 * Address 1 is correct for the common Waveshare LAN8720 PHY breakout.
-* Address 0 is correct for the Olimex ESP32 EVB REV B IoT LAN8710 PHY Board with CAN
+* Default Address 0 is correct for the Olimex ESP32 EVB REV B IoT LAN8710 PHY Board with CAN
 * Other LAN8720 breakouts may take address 0.

 If the PHY address is incorrect then the EMAC will initialise but all attempts to read/write configuration registers on the PHY will fail.